-A new Employment and Skills Partnership Board will be established to oversee the delivery of this plan.
-The Board will have representation from further and higher education, work-based learning, employers from sectors of local strategic significance, business representative organisations, the voluntary sector, the local authority and local government agencies.
+A new Employment and Skills Commission will be established to oversee the delivery of this plan.
+The Commission will have representation from further and higher education, work-based learning, employers from sectors of local strategic significance, business representative organisations, the voluntary sector, the local authority and local government agencies.

-Meeting on a quarterly basis, the Employment and Skills Partnership board will consider the sustainability of the actions in this strategy, especially those supported by short-term funding.
+Meeting on a quarterly basis, the Employment and Skills Commission will consider the sustainability of the actions in this strategy, especially those supported by short-term funding.